 Menopause is a natural phase for every woman.
 When a woman is not having her periods for almost a year, then it’s medically considered that her ovaries are not able to produce as they used to before.
-Symptoms of menopause includes both emotional as well as physical signs, like mood swing, hot flashes, having problems in sleeping etc. However there are various medicines are available in the market, which can support women, during those initial months.
-Though mostly people experience menopause after turning 50, however many women have also experienced it during their 40’s too.
+Symptoms of menopause include both emotional as well as physical signs, like mood swing, hot flashes, having problems in sleeping etc. However there are various medicines are available in the market, which can support women, during those initial months.
+Though most people experience menopause after turning 50, however, many women have also experienced it during their 40’s too.
 Because of family history or physical condition they can experience this early in their life.

-- According to NAMS (North American Menopause Society), usually women experience menopause after 50.
+- According to NAMS (North American Menopause Society), usually, women experience menopause after 50.
 Mostly they have their last menstruation in between ages 45-55.

-- When a women experiences menopause before her 40th birthday, then it is treated as an early menopause.
-It could be because of excessive thyroid, or because of family history or for rheumatic ailments.
+- When a woman experiences menopause before her 40th birthday, then it is treated as an early menopause.
+It could be because of the excessive thyroid, or because of family history or for rheumatic ailments.
 Sometimes because of radiation or chemotherapy ovaries get damaged, which could also lead to an early menopause.
 According to North American Menopause Society, because of any type of medical problems, if you have cut out your ovaries, then you will start experiencing menopause right from that moment.